The Malcontent: Later productions

 The play was unacted during the Restoration and through the 18th century.
 It was revived in 1850 at the Olympic Theatre in London, and was not acted again until the 1960s, with a production in 1964 at Southampton University and then 1968 at Oxford University.
 There was a professional staging in 1973 by Jonathan Miller, and further student productions in 1980, by RADA and featuring John Sessions, in 1983, by the ADC Theatre in Cambridge (performed in modern dress), and in 1998 by the English Department at Boston University.
 In 2002 the Royal Shakespeare Company produced a professional staging (with Antony Sher in the role of Malevole), as did the American Shakespeare Center in 2010, and the White Bear Theatre (as part of their Lost Classics Project) in 2011.
 In 2014 a production, directed by Caitlin Mcleod, was performed by the Globe Young Players (a youth company of twenty 12- to 16-year-olds) at the Sam Wanamaker Playhouse at Shakespeare's Globe Theatre in London from 3 April 2014.

+A film noir inspired production of The Malcontent, directed by Austin Sweatman, was performed by Mary Baldwin University's Shakespeare & Performance Graduate Program in February, 2026.